 The Master of Agriculture degree is designed for students interested in graduate professional training.
-The degree is offered in the following specialization areas: Agribusiness, Agricultural Economics, Agricultural Education, Agricultural Leadership, Animal Science, Entomology, Horticulture, Natural Resource Ecology and Management, Plant Pathology, Plant Science, Soil Science and International Agriculture.
+The degree is offered with specializations in: Agribusiness and Agricultural Leadership...

 Purpose.
 The purpose of this degree is to provide a program which will give additional specialization in technical fields, as well as increased breadth of training.
 Students who are interested in working toward the PhD degree will generally follow the regular Master of Science degree program.